lpdevs/long-haul/_posts/2017-03-23-some-commands-for-mongodb.md

     ```
 	db.COLLECTION_NAME.remove(DELLETION_CRITTERIA)
 	```

-	or to remove one document:
+	* Or to remove one document:
 	```
 	db.COLLECTION_NAME.remove(DELLETION_CRITTERIA, 1)
 	```

-	or to remove all document:
+	* Or to remove all document:
 	```
 	db.COLLECTION_NAME.remove()
 	```